 - Working from home offers you a lot of freedom, but it can also be lonely.
 This might be difficult if you enjoy being around other people.

-While there are plenty of ways to go about starting simple business ideas to start at home, the following are some of the most approachable paths:
+While there are plenty of ways to go about starting a home-based business, the following are some of the most approachable paths to creating a profitable business for yourself:

 - Buy products in bulk and sell them online